codescape/jira-scrum-poker/docs/features.md

 Scrum Poker for Jira can easily be installed and configured for your existing Jira instance.
 Complete the setup and start your first Scrum Poker sessions after three easy steps.
-You can get a free trial license in the Atlassian Marketplace to evaluate Scrum Poker for Jira and tests all functionality.
+You can get a free trial license in the Atlassian Marketplace to evaluate Scrum Poker for Jira and test all functionality.

-The administration section contains two pages that explain how to [install Scrum Poker for Jira](/scrum-poker-installation) and that guides you through the possible settings to [configure Scrum Poker for Jira](/scrum-poker-configuration).
+The administration section contains two pages that explain how to [install Scrum Poker for Jira](/scrum-poker-installation) and that guide you through the possible settings to [configure Scrum Poker for Jira](/scrum-poker-configuration).

 ### Start Scrum Poker sessions with a single click